mabdulrafea101/CiteGuage/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running on Windows, follow these simple steps.

 ### Prerequisites

 You will need the following software installed on your system:
-*   Python 3.8+
+*   Python 3.13+
-*   pip
+*   [uv](https://github.com/astral-sh/uv) (an extremely fast Python package installer and resolver)
 *   Redis (for Celery task queue, as configured in `core/settings.py`)

 ### Installation